microsoft/BuildTourHack/stories/2/214_WindowsHello.md

             }
         }

-* Build and run the solution (with Windows.Knowzy.Debug as the startup application)
+* Build and run the solution (with Windows.Knowzy.Debug as the startup project)

 * Click on the Login Menu item.